VideojogosLusofona/color-shape-links-ai-competition/README.md

 1. The first tournament will be played using standard [Simplexity] rules (7x7 board, 4 in a row win condition) and with a time limit of 0.2 seconds.
-   * The top 3 AIs will receive a bonus of 1.5, 1 and 0.5 points in their grade.
+   * The top 3 AIs will receive a bonus of 1.5, 1 and 0.5 points in their grade, respectively.
    * AIs not competent enough to enter the tournament (i.e., they crash or freeze the Unity project, or do not respond to cancellation requests), will be penalized with 1 point in the final grade.
 2. The second tournament will be played using an arbitrary board size, win condition and time limit.
 These will only be revealed immediately before the tournament starts.
-   * AIs capable of simply playing in this tournament will receive 1 bonus point in their grade.
+   * AIs capable of simply playing this tournament will receive 1 bonus point in their grade.
-   * The top 3 AIs will receive a bonus of 1.5, 1 and 0.5 points in their grade.
+   * The top 3 AIs will receive a bonus of 1.5, 1 and 0.5 points in their grade, respectively.

 The bonuses and penalties are cumulative, but the final grade cannot be lower than 0 or higher than 20.